awgn/captop/README.md

 captop
 ======

-Simple top, for pcap network interfaces.
+Utility to measure the performance of pcap network interfaces.

 Usage
 -----